davidhalter/jedi/README.rst

 syntax elements including many builtins.

 Jedi suports two different goto functions and has support for renaming.
-Probably it will also have some support for refactoring some in the future.
+Probably it will also have some support for refactoring in the future.

 Jedi uses a very simple interface to connect with IDE's.
 As an reference, there is a VIM implementation, which uses Jedi's autocompletion.
 However, I encourage